guyellis/multi-level-cache/README.md

 Need: You have data that is built by making several (possibly expensive) DB calls and processing that data with your business rules.
 Once the data has been assembled it's good for a given period of time because the underlying data rarely changes.
-It's also okay if the server are out-of-sync for a short period of time.
+It's also okay if the servers are out-of-sync for a short period of time.

 Use: